Women's Loyal National League: Significance

 The League was the first national women's political organization in the United States.

 It demonstrated the value of formal organization to a women's movement that had previously been only loosely structured.

 (Before the Civil War the women's rights movement had only a few state associations and no national organization other than an informal coordinating committee that organized annual national conventions.)

-Its petition drive marked a continuation of the shift of women's activism from moral suasion to political action.
+Its petition drive marked a continuation of the shift of women's activism from what was then called "moral suasion" to political action.

 It significantly assisted the passage of the Thirteenth Amendment, which abolished slavery in the U.S.

 The League contributed to the development of a new generation of women abolitionist leaders, providing experience and recognition not only for Stanton and Anthony but also for newcomers like Anna Dickinson, a gifted teenaged orator.

 Its 5,000 members, 2,000 of whom actively circulated petitions, constituted a widespread network of women activists who gained experience that helped create a pool of talent for future forms of social activism.

 The League provided the women's movement with a vehicle for combining the fight against slavery with the fight for women's rights by reminding the public that petitioning was the only political tool available to women at a time when only men were allowed to vote.